Pope Francis to be released from hospital Sunday after 5 weeks fighting life-threatening pneumonia

-ROME — (AP) — Pope Francis will be released from hospital on Sunday after 38 days battling a severe case of pneumonia in both lungs that threatened his life on two occasions when he suffered acute respiratory crises, his doctors said Saturday.
+ROME — (AP) — Pope Francis will be released from the hospital on Sunday after 38 days battling a severe case of pneumonia in both lungs that threatened his life on two occasions and raised the prospect — for now put to rest — of a papal resignation or funeral.

+The 88-year-old pontiff will require at least two months of rest, rehabilitation and convalescence back at the Vatican during which time he has been discouraged from meeting in big groups or exerting himself, said Dr. Sergio Alfieri, who coordinated Francis’ medical team at Rome’s Gemelli hospital.

-The doctors spoke at a hastily-called press conference Saturday evening in the Gemelli hospital atrium, their first in-person update on the pontiff’s condition in a month.
+The doctors spoke at a hastily called press conference Saturday evening in the Gemelli hospital atrium, their first in-person update on the pontiff’s condition in a month.
+They said they were discharging Francis after he registered two weeks of stability and increasing progress in his recovery.

+“The Holy Father would have wanted to go home a few days ago, as even he realized he was improving, breathing better, and that he could work longer.
+But I have to say he was an exemplary patient," Alfieri said.
+“He listened to the suggestions from me, Dr. Carbone and the rest of the team."

-They provided details on the severity of the infection, which he is still being treated for, and the two respiratory crises that marked the gravest threats to his life.
-They confirmed he would be released Sunday, after first offering a blessing to the faithful from his hospital suite, the first time he will have been seen by the public since he was admitted Feb.
-14.
+The doctors confirmed he would be released Sunday, after first offering a blessing to the faithful from his hospital suite, the first time he will have been seen by the public since he was admitted Feb.
+14. They provided details on the severity of the infection, which he is still being treated for, and Alfieri noted that not all patients who develop such a severe case of double pneumonia survive, much less be released from the hospital.

 “When he was in really bad shape, it was difficult that he was in good spirits,” Alfieri said.
 “But one morning we went to listen to his lungs and we asked him how he was doing.
 When he replied, 'I'm still alive' we knew he was OK and had gotten his good humor back."